 - Call your doctor or pharmacist for instructions.

 How to Store and Dispose of This Medicine

-- If you use a prefilled FlexPen® or InnoLet® syringe, or a PenFill® cartridge, keep the medicine in the refrigerator until you are ready to use it.
-Once you start using a prefilled syringe or cartridge, keep it at room temperature, below 86 degrees F. Never store a used pen or cartridge with a needle in it, or in a refrigerator.
-The medicine will keep for up to 42 days if protected from heat and direct light.
+- FlexPen®: Keep the medicine in the refrigerator until you are ready to use it.
+Once you start to use a pen, keep it at room temperature, below 86 degrees F. Never store a used pen or cartridge with a needle in it.
+The medicine will keep for up to 42 days at room temperature if protected from heat and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
 You will also need to throw away old medicine after the expiration date has passed.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 - Keep all medicine away from children and never share your medicine with anyone.

 Drugs and Foods to Avoid